Himalayas logo

 Benefits and Perks

-• Executive medical, dental, vision, and loss-of-license insurance; 100 % employer-paid premiums.
+• Comprehensive medical, dental, vision, and aerospace-specific loss-of-license insurance

 Equal Opportunity Statement

 [$COMPANY_NAME] is an Equal Opportunity Employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, or any other protected characteristic.
-Candidates who meet 60 % of the requirements are strongly encouraged to apply; we value potential as much as pedigree.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or veteran status.
+We actively encourage applications from women, minorities, veterans, and individuals with diverse backgrounds in aviation maintenance.

 Location